ultrahiroo/nixos-config/README.md

   - btrfs
   - bcachefs
   - xfs
-2. config maomaowm
+1. config maomaowm
-3. fix rpi4-btrfs: does not boot: btrfs subvolume is not defined at boot?
+1. fix rpi4-btrfs: does not boot: btrfs subvolume is not defined at boot?
-4. fix rpi4-btrfs: image generating is too slow
+1. fix rpi4-btrfs: image generating is too slow
-5. remove delay before clean
-6. submodule is too slow
+1. submodule is too slow

 # Reference
 ## Opened issue